-“I’d like to point out that … failure to perform one mitzvah [does not mean exclusion from others].
-That person continues to be able to participate fully as a minyan, be called to the Torah, participate in every way, and a child who is not circumcised at the age of 13 has done nothing wrong.”
+“[A male who hasn’t been circumcised] continues to be able to participate fully as a minyan, be called to the Torah, participate in every way, and a child who is not circumcised at the age of 13 has done nothing wrong.”

 “Jewish families who want to be part of congregational Judaism — whether or not their sons have been circumcised — should be not only included in Jewish life but embraced!”

 “I think you must bring your child into the covenant, or you should bring your child into the covenant.
 I want to push that as an expectation.
 How it’s done — there are many equally valid options.”

 “[W]e understand that some families and individuals are making the choice to not circumcise as part of the brit ceremony.
 There will always be a place for everyone in the Reform community, regardless of how they or their family choose to express their faith.”